Are Employers Required To Pay For Steel Toe Boots?

 • Vehicle adaptations.

-• Home adaptations, such as stairlift installation if one is needed to cope with your injuries.
+• Home adaptations, such as stairlift installation if needed to cope with your injuries.

 Our advisors can give you a free valuation of your claim if you suffered when your employer failed to provide appropriate steel toe shoes.
 Contact our team today using the details at the top of this page.